A travel guide to what to do in Apostle Islands, with gorgeous views, best beaches and rich heritage in Northern Wisconsin

 While kayaking on Lake Superior, you can explore caves, see shipwrecks, go snorkeling, or just immerse yourself in the natural beauty of the area.

-Guided kayak tours are also available, providing training, equipment, and planned excursions, both during the day and at nighttime.
+Guided Apostle Island tours for kayaking are also available, providing training, equipment, and planned excursions, both during the day and at nighttime.

 One of the best places to start your kayaking tour is Meyers Beach since it is extremely close to the scenic sea caves of the Apostle Islands.
 It’s the perfect place to enjoy a ride in an inflatable kayak for whitewater.